JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 Unfortunately, King County’s implementation is flawed and gives incorrect information.
 The TTT’s methodology is illogical and usually grossly underestimates the cost impact to property taxpayers.
 And that is the case for the school district tax measures for the November 7th 2023 election.

 ___

+## Highlights
+- The TTT is a poor financial tool for voters/taxpayers.
+- The TTT underestimates the actual cost impacts to taxpayers and likely misleads their decision making.
+- The other 38 counties in WA appear to have decided that nothing is better than the TTT for their citizens.
+King County is the only county in WA with this TTT.
+- The TTT’s methodology of trying to compare the last year of the previous multi-year levy with the first year of the new multi-year levy and calling that a cost analysis is ridiculous.
+- A TILA (Truth In Lending Act) type law applicable to school district tax measures is needed.

+___